Shawn-Nichol/AndroidKotlinGuide/Test/7)Mockito.md

-## Blackbox Testing
+# Mockito
-- Configure what you're testing.
+- Step one: Configure what you're are going to test
-- Execute the method that ou want to test
+- Step two: Execute the method that you want to test
-- Finally verify the result by chcking the state of the object under test.
+- Step three: Vefiry the result by checking the state of the object under test.
+This is called state verification or black-box testing.

-`State verification`: The object under test has to collaborate with another one.
-Becuase you want to focus on the first object, in the configuration phase, ou want to provide a test double collaborator to your object under test.
-The fake collaborator is just for testing purposes and you configure it to behave as you want.

-`Stubbig method`: set the method to always return the same result.

-## Whitebox testing
-You want to ensure that hyour object under test will call specific collaborator methods. ex you may have a repository object that retrieves the data from the newtork, and before returning the results, it calls a collaborator object to save them into a database.
-You can use Mockito to keep an eye on a collaborator and verify if sspecific methods were called on it.

 ## Setting up Mockito
 add dependencies